Two iPhones or the privacy of billions: Why Apple vs. the FBI matters

 The phones belonged to a deceased Saudi national accused of fatally shooting three people at a Florida naval base in December.
 They could contain important information about his connections and motivation, but the phones are locked and the FBI says it can’t get in.
 It wants Apple’s help to unlock the phones.

-But Apple is saying no, and it has its reasons, even at the expense of mocking tweets from President Donald Trump.
+But Apple is saying no, and it has its reasons, even at the risk of attracting mocking tweets from President Donald Trump.

 Apple and technology security experts have heard this kind of request before.
-And they say it’s not about the phones — it’s about a years-long push by the DOJ for broader government oversight of mobile technology.
+And they say it’s not about the phones — it’s about a yearslong push by the Department of Justice for broader government oversight of mobile technology.
 If Apple says yes to this request or anything like it, they say, it would jeopardize the privacy of every single iPhone user.

-Nearly four years after a nearly identical situation ended with the FBI backing down — with the help of companies that have successfully broken into iPhones — the debate about whether Apple should create a way to break into their own phones is back.
+Almost four years after a nearly identical situation ended with the FBI backing down — when private companies helped them crack the iPhone's security — the debate about whether Apple should create a way to break into their own phones is back.

 The circumstances, however, have changed.
 Apple has limited its own capability to break the encryption of iPhones, so it may not be able to do much even if it were willing to, while Facebook and other tech companies have moved to embrace encryption in other forms such as messaging apps, raising the stakes of the fight.